 * * * * *

 29.39 EIM Market Power Mitigation.

 (a) EIM Market Power Mitigation Procedure.
 The CAISO shall apply the Real-Time Local Market Power Mitigation procedure in Section 39.7 to the Energy Imbalance Market, including EIM Transfer constraints into an EIM Entity Balancing Authority Area on an EIM Internal Intertie, except as provided in Section 29.39.

-(b) Competitive Path Assessment.
-The CAISO shall conduct the competitive path assessment to determine for each EIM Entity Balancing Authority Area whether a path is competitive or non-competitive, consistent with Section 39.7.2, except that –
+In relation to power balance constraints within the EDAM Area, the Marginal Energy Cost in the CAISO BAA will reflect a competitive marginal energy price.
+For this purpose, when an EDAM BAA’s Marginal Energy Cost is greater than CAISO BAA’s Marginal Energy Cost, then Real-Time Local Market Power will apply the competitive path assessment.
+The Real-Time Local Market Power process will treat the differential between the Marginal Energy Cost in the CAISO BAA and the Marginal Energy Cost in the EDAM BAA similar to the non-competitive component of the Marginal Cost of Congestion in CAISO’s Local Market Power Mitigation process and will subject resources’ Bids to mitigation procedures.(b) Competitive Path Assessment.
+The CAISO shall conduct the competitive path assessment to determine for each EDAM Balancing Authority Area and EIM Entity Balancing Authority Area whether a path is competitive or non-competitive, consistent with Section 39.7.2, except that –

-(1) EIM Participating Resource Scheduling Coordinators shall submit information required by the CAISO to perform the competitive path assessment;
+(1) EDAM Resource Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators shall submit information required by the CAISO to perform the competitive path assessment;

-(2) the competitive path assessment shall not exclude EIM Participating Resources from the test used to determine the competitiveness of Transmission Constraints on the basis that they may be net buyers of Energy in the Real-Time Market; and
+(2) the competitive path assessment shall not exclude EDAM Resources or EIM Participating Resources from the test used to determine the competitiveness of Transmission Constraints on the basis that they may be net buyers of Energy in the Real-Time Market; and

 (3) the CAISO may establish different Reference Buses for each Balancing Authority Area, which need not be within the Balancing Authority Area, for calculating the LMP decomposition which is used to trigger Bid mitigation, based on the topology of each Balancing Authority Area and consideration of the bus at which the Marginal Cost of Congestion component of Locational Marginal Prices is least influenced by market power.

 (c) Locational Marginal Price Decomposition.
-The CAISO shall perform the Locational Marginal Price decomposition within each EIM Entity Balancing Authority Area using the results of the competitive path assessment and the Congestion pricing results of the premarket run to determine which resources may have local market power due to Congestion on a non-competitive Transmission Constraint, consistent with Section 34.2.3 and 39.7.
+The CAISO shall perform the Locational Marginal Price decomposition within each EDAM Entity Balancing Authority Area and EIM Entity Balancing Authority Area using the results of the competitive path assessment and the Congestion pricing results of the premarket run to determine which resources may have local market power due to Congestion on a non-competitive Transmission Constraint, consistent with Section 34.2.3 and 39.7.

 (d) Default Energy Bids.
-The CAISO shall use the methods and standards set forth in Section 39.7 to determine Default Energy Bids for EIM Participating Resources, except that the CAISO will use the Market Services Charge and system operations charges described in Section 11.22.2 reflected in the EIM Administrative Charge.
+The CAISO shall use the methods and standards set forth in Section 39.7 to determine Default Energy Bids for EDAM Resources and EIM Participating Resources, except that the CAISO will use the Market Services Charge and system operations charges described in Section 33.11.6 reflected in the EDAM Administrative Charge or Section 11.22.2 reflected in the EIM Administrative Charge, as applicable.

 * * * * *